Generic name: mifepristone [ mif-e-PRIS-tone ]

 Korlym(TM): Mifepristone has potent antiprogestational effects and will result in the termination of pregnancy.
 Pregnancy must therefore be excluded before the initiation of treatment or if treatment is interrupted for more than 14 days in females of reproductive potential.
 Pregnancy should be prevented during treatment and for one month after stopping treatment by the use of a nonhormonal medically acceptable method of contraception unless the patient has had a surgical sterilization .Oral route(Tablet)

-Mifepristone is used to end a pregnancy that is less than 49 days in duration.
+Mifepristone is used in a regimen together with misoprostol to end a pregnancy that is less than 70 days in duration.
 It works by stopping the supply of hormones that maintains the interior of the uterus.
 Without these hormones, the uterus cannot support the pregnancy and the contents of the uterus are expelled.

 Mifepristone is also used to control high blood sugar (hyperglycemia) in patients with Cushing's syndrome who also have type 2 diabetes and have failed surgery or are not candidates for surgery.